Next Event: June 12 , 2025

 📺 Tune in: The Morning Show airs Thursday at 9 a.m. on Channel 9 and WJOP (FM 96.3).

-Storm Surge is requesting your support for our collaboration with Change is Simple, a nonprofit that teaches sustainability & climate issues to children in a way that lights them up and shows them their own power to make a difference in their world is possible.
-This pilot project brings Change is Simple’s Climate Change Mobile Lab to 2nd and 4th graders during the 2024-25 academic year.
-Change is Simple will deliver this pilot program on-site at the Bresnahan and Molin schools through its customized mobile laboratory program, Sustainability & Climate Innovation Learning Lab (SCiLL).
+Thanks you for your support!
+Storm Surge collaborated with Change is Simple, a nonprofit that teaches sustainability & climate issues to children.
+This pilot project brought Change is Simple’s Climate Change Mobile Lab to 2nd and 4th graders during the 2024-25 academic year.
+Change is Simple delivered this pilot program on-site at the Bresnahan and Molin schools through its customized mobile laboratory program, Sustainability & Climate Innovation Learning Lab (SCiLL).

-Our pilot collaboration with Change is Simple, is a vital next step to engage the next generation in understanding and effectively addressing our rapidly changing environment through innovative climate change education.
+Our pilot collaboration with Change is Simple, was a vital next step to engage the next generation in understanding and effectively addressing our rapidly changing environment through innovative climate change education.

 Ice and Sand